Dermot Turing: Career

 After his DPhil, Turing moved into the legal profession initially as an HM Treasury solicitor.
 He then worked at the international law firm Clifford Chance, where he was a partner until 2014 and latterly a consultant.
 He specialized in the financial sector, especially with respect to failed banks, regulation, and risk management.

-In 2012, the centenary year of his uncle Alan Turing's birth, Dermot Turing became a trustee of Bletchley Park, where Alan Turing worked as a cryptologist during World War II.
-In 2015, he wrote a book on Alan Turing, Prof: Alan Turing Decoded, and in 2017 he contributed a chapter to The Turing Guide.
+In 2012, the centenary year of his uncle Alan Turing's birth, Dermot Turing became a trustee of Bletchley Park, where Alan worked as a cryptologist during World War II.
+In 2015, he wrote a book on Alan, Prof: Alan Turing Decoded, and in 2017, he contributed a chapter to The Turing Guide.
 He is a member of the European Post-Trade Forum and a trustee of the Turing Trust.
 His interests also include cryptanalysis and naval history.

 Dermot Turing has commented on the accuracy of the 2014 film The Imitation Game, a dramatization of Alan Turing's life.
-In 2018 he published X, Y & Z: The Real Story of How Enigma Was Broken.
+In 2018, he published X, Y & Z: The Real Story of How Enigma Was Broken.